 - Fold in the M&M's and mini chocolate chips.

-- Just before adding the cheesecake mixture, line the outside of the springform pan with heavy duty tin foil.
+- Just before adding the cheesecake mixture, wrap the outside of the springform pan with two layers of heavy-duty tin foil.
 I double wrap it to prevent the water from leaking in.
-Pour the cheesecake filling into the cooled crust.
-You can also use a slightly larger cake pan to set the springform pan in instead of wrapping it in tin foil.
+Pour the cheesecake filling into the crust.

 - Place the springform pan in a larger baking pan.
 Fill the outer pan with about an inch of water.

 - Place in the oven at 325 degrees and let bake for 1 hour 35 minutes or until done.
 The top of the cheesecake will be brown.
 To make sure the cheesecake is done, give it a wiggle.
 If it slightly jiggles in JUST the middle like jello, then it's done.
 If it jiggles all over, it needs to bake longer.
 Let it cool in the oven for 1 to 2 hours until it reaches room temperature and then place in the fridge to chill overnight.